 In manufacturing every step or process that a device or product goes through increases the value and function of the device, but also has the potential to introduce issues from improper assembly, inadequate or contaminated materials, or processing.
 With the increasing number of contract manufacturing arrangements, foreign outsourcing of parts, and shrinking tolerances in the final products, the number of ways in which a small variation in assembling methodology or quality can impact the final part has increased significantly.

 In an ideal world, real time monitoring during manufacture should be able to limit issues but it’s often extremely fine details that lie on the interior of the finished product that can make the largest impact on the final results.
 There are a number of features that can only be revealed by disassembling or dissecting the final product.
-One of the most common means to perform this type of analysis is with cross-sections, supporting the sample with high hardness epoxy and cutting through the sample with a diamond saw.
-Using precision abrasives and polishing materials, a flat section through a given area of interest is then revealed, allowing for microscopic analysis of the interaction between different components in the sample.
+One of the most common means is to perform cross sectional analysis, by supporting the sample with high hardness epoxy and cutting through the sample with a diamond saw then using precision abrasives and polishing materials, a flat section through a given area of interest is then revealed, allowing for microscopic analysis of the interaction between different components in the sample.
 In the case of even more sensitive or smaller samples, FIB

 sections can be prepared, allowing examination of sections on the order of several microns to be prepared, or – for the ultimate resolution, thin sections can be prepared for TEM